 We all know that this day in age, social media marketing is a necessary tactic for any business.
 But with the ever-changing landscape of social media and constant additions to technology, it can be incredibly overwhelming to know where to begin.
 While an increase in technology is expected in 2020, we’re excited to share how value over volume will be the key to your marketing success across social platforms in the new year.
 Let’s look at a few social media marketing trends we anticipate impacting your business in 2020.

 This is also not a new concept, but we should expect to see a constant increase in digital privacy concerns and government regulations around the issue.
-Even Mark Zuckerberg, founder of Facebook, believes there should be more government regulation around the issue.
-While we typically associate digital privacy with data privacy, accuracy of information being shared will also continue to be a hot topic in 2020.
-People have lost trust in social media content because of data breeches and the growth of fake news over the past few years.
+Even Mark Zuckerberg, the founder of Facebook, believes there should be more government regulation around the issue.
+While we typically associate digital privacy with data privacy, the accuracy of information being shared will also continue to be a hot topic in 2020.
+People have lost trust in social media content because of data breaches and the growth of fake news over the past few years.
 As brands, we will be required to regain that trust.
-This means everything from ensuring your fans’ data is secure to double checking the relevancy and brand alignment to any sources you are linking to on social.
-Tech savvy fans will hold you responsible and be much less forgiving than they have been when it comes to slip ups.
+This means everything from ensuring your fans’ data is secure to double-checking the relevancy and brand alignment to any sources you are linking to on social.
+Tech-savvy fans will hold you responsible and be much less forgiving than they have been when it comes to slip-ups.

 User Generated Content